News

 What We Heard: Voices from the North on Nursing Challenges

-The College and Association of Nurses of the Northwest Territories and Nunavut (CANNN) is pleased to share a summary of responses from our recent survey exploring key issues affecting the nursing profession across both territories.
-This preliminary report highlights emerging themes and provides insight into registrant perspectives on topics including collective agreements, dual mandates, recruitment
+The College of Nurses of the Northwest Territories and Nunavut (CANNN) is pleased to share a summary of responses from our recent survey exploring key issues affecting the nursing profession across both territories.
+This preliminary report highlights emerging themes and provides insight into registrant perspectives on topics including collective agreements, dual mandates, recruitment and retention,

 Read More